genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 The `mfa` function enables you to configure [Multi-factor Authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 From within the `mfa` function, you can choose between different implementations of MFA providers.

 ### qrCode
 This method of MFA generates a qrCode that can be imported into apps such as Google and Microsfoft authenticator; the code generates a one-time-only time-based password to use as multi-factor codes to login.
-This block exposes the following configuaration items:
+This block exposes the following configuration items:

 * `codePeriodSeconds` specifies how many seconds a Time-based One-time Password (TOTP) remains valid.
 Default: 30 seconds.
 * `codePeriodDiscrepancy` specifies the allowed discrepancy to the TOTP.
 1 would mean a single block of each `codePeriodSeconds` either side of the time window.
 Default: 1.